Authored by the expert who managed and guided the team behind the Finland Property Pack

 Can a foreign-owned company buy property in Finland?

-As of early 2026, foreign-owned companies can legally purchase residential property in Finland, but if the company is domiciled outside the EU/EEA and the purchase involves land, the same Ministry of Defence permit requirement applies as for individual buyers.
+Yes, foreign-owned companies can buy residential property in Finland, but if the company is based outside the EU/EEA and the purchase involves real estate (land), it may face the same Ministry of Defence permit requirement that applies to individual non-EU/non-EEA buyers.

 Thinking of buying real estate in Finland?